eigenaarti2/git-practice/README.md

 # git-practice

-a litte excercise how to collaborate in a team of 2 or more in git on github.
+a litte Exercise how to collaborate in a team of 2 or more in git on github.